slaclab/amc-carrier-core/AmcCarrierCore/debug/README.md

      |________________________|

 - A stub module which does not actually instantiate a debug bridge.
-  It merely terminates the AXI Stream and replies to QUERY requests with an error code.
+  It merely terminates the AXI Stream and replies to QUERY commands with an error code.

 - A 'true' Axis Debug Bridge.